FelipeQDC/Crud-Java/README.md

 # Crud Java
-Crud with java and FireBase DataBase
+Crud with java and FireBase DataBase on Netbeans

 # how to use
 https://firebase.google.com/?hl=pt